"Convert to GPT Disk" greyed out in Windows Server 2016

 Step 3.
 Then right click on the disk, and select "Convert to GPT Disk".
 Now the option will be clickable.
 Just follow the hints to finish the conversion.

 After finishing the conversion, you can then create new partitions on the disk as you like or need.

 Method 2.
 Convert MBR to GPT without deleting partitions in Windows Server computer

 As mentioned above, Disk Management requires you to remove all partitions on the target disk before conversion, so you need to back up data first, convert it to GPT/MBR, and then restore the data from the backup.
 Quite time-consuming, right?
 What's more, this tool could not convert the system disk from MBR to GPT since the system partitions cannot be deleted.

 To obviate all those hassles, we recommend using a powerful 3rd party MBR and GPT converter-AOMEI Partition Assistant Server (supporting Windows Server 2003, 2008 (R2), 2012 (R2), 2011, 2016, and 2019).
 With it, you can perform the conversion more easily and flexibly.

-It is even able to convert system disk to MBR or GPT without removing system partitions and other relevant partitions, and you don’t need to worry about the Windows Server OS boot as long as you choose the right boot mode based on the new partition table of system disk.
+● It is even able to convert system disk to MBR or GPT without removing system partitions when Server is running, and you don’t need to worry about the Windows Server OS cannot boot as long as you choose the right boot mode based on the new partition table of system disk.

 Below we will take converting a data disk to GPT as an example.